The Emerald Ash Borer: An Invasive and Destructive Insect

 Other Control Methods

 Some ash trees are being sacrificed by a process called girdling.
 A strip of bark around the tree is removed, exposing the wood.
 This attracts EAB beetles, who prefer girdled trees to undamaged ones.
 They leave the nearby healthy ash trees alone.
 The damaged ash tree is destroyed before the adult beetles emerge.
-Researchers have found that the girdled trees release chemicals which are detected by the emerald ash borer's antennae and attract the insect.
+Researchers have found that the girdled trees release chemicals that are detected by the emerald ash borer's antennae and attract the insect.

 Cryopreservation is another technique that is being used to preserve ash trees.
 Ash budwood (young branches with buds) has been frozen in liquid nitrogen vapour and then successfully thawed without damage.
 In the future it will hopefully be possible to freeze budwood obtained from ash trees that have desirable characteristics, such as greater resistance to an EAB attack.